xgi-org/xgi/HOW_TO_CONTRIBUTE.md

 3. [Optional, but STRONGLY preferred] Add unit tests for features being added or bugs being fixed.
 4. [Optional, but STRONGLY preferred] Include any new method/function in the corresponding docs file.
 5. Run `pytest` to verify all unit tests pass.
-6. [Optional, but STRONGLY preferred] Run `pylint xgi/ --disable all --enable W0611` and remove any unnecessary dependencies.
+6. [Optional, but STRONGLY preferred] Run `pylint xgi/ --disable all --enable W0611` and `nbqa pylint . --disable all --enable W0611` and remove any unnecessary dependencies.
 7. [Optional, but STRONGLY preferred] Run `isort .` to sort any new import statements.
 8. [Optional, but STRONGLY preferred] Run `black .` for consistent styling.
 9. Update the "Current Version" section of CHANGELOG.md with overview of changes to the interface and add the usernames of all contributors.